cernbox/smashbox/protocol/metadata.md

 Metadata conflict resolution

 Client-side: we attach in the same place as mtime handling.
+Must be stored in the journal.

 Server-side needs plugabble metadata service